Theory903/Project-Suuupra/README.md

 ## 🧭 System Architecture Overview

-**🎯 Mission**: Build a next-generation EdTech + Media super-platform that integrates ALL major digital services in-house with learning-focused approach to advanced distributed systems, AI integration, and billion-user scale engineering.
+**🎯 Mission**: Build a next-generation EdTech + Media super-platform that integrates ALL major digital services in-house with a learning-focused approach to advanced distributed systems, AI integration, and billion-user scale engineering.

 ### 🔧 Integrated Super-Platform Capabilities